jrhopper/uboot_serial/README.md

 pip install -r requirements.txt
 ```

-### Portable Windows EXE
+### Portable Windows EXE Installation
 If you do not wish to install Python on your machine, there is a portable windows *.exe distribution.
-To download the package, choose _Download as Zip_ from GitHub rather than cloning the repository,
+To download the package, download the latest release from GitHub rather than cloning the master branch of the repository,
 and navigate to the `./uboot_serial/dist` folder.
 The `dist` folder can be zipped into a portable self-contained Python runtime with all required packages and libraries.
 Everything needed to run the GUI application is contained in the `dist` folder.
 To run the portable executable on a Windows machine, navigate to and run `./uboot_serial/dist/uboot_gui.exe`.

 ### Printer Installation

-There is a separate instruction manual for installing the Brother QL-500 label printer.
-Please follow instructions in the _Printer Install_ directory.
+There is a separate instruction manual for installing the [Brother QL-500](https://www.brother-usa.com/products/ql500?ef_id=:G:s) label printer.
+Please follow instructions in the `Printer Install/` directory [here](Printer%20Install/README.md).

-# Dependencies
+## Dependencies

-### Command Line
+### Command Line Dependencies

 Tested with Python>=3.4.0

 `pyserial`

-### GUI
+### GUI Dependencies

 Python>=3.6.10